 '''

 /descendent-or-self::

-[^child::source[@URL="p.htm"]]
+[meta::/child::source[

+attribute::URL="p.htm"]]

 '''

 The query first explores the descendent axis below the data model root in the data tree.
 For each descendent it evaluates the predicate.
 In the predicate, the level shift moves the query to the metadata tree.
 The rest of the query determines if there is a source element child of the data model root (in the metadata tree) with the appropriate URL attribute.
 Note that the result of this query is a set of data nodes.
-The same query using abbreviated syntax is given below.